siiptuo/pio/README.md

 - Optimize images automatically for the web
 - Supports PNG, JPEG and WebP
-- Easily installable statically linked binary (for Linux)
+- Easily installable statically linked binary (for Linux and macOS)

 ## Background